See the course website here: NYU Museum Studies, Historic Sites, Spring 2016

 We followed ten NYC residents — all born about 1890.
 Five from each historic house.
 By following these ten people through their lives, we’re tracing the formation of today’s real estate market.

 My students uncovered the basic facts.
-(See their findings here.)
-Now I’m using mortgage documents and deeds to piece together their financial stories.
+(See my students’ findings here.)
+Now I’m using mortgage documents and deeds to piece together these ten family’s financial stories (wealth genealogies, I’m calling them).
 Bankers created maps to assess home values; I’m looking at those.
 I also have maps of “racial colonies.”
 Census data shows us how the population changed or migrated.
 The goal?
-To reveal the choices people made, the context in which they made them, and the collective results: the social landscape we’ve inherited.
-In other words, how did we get here?
+To illustrate why black people, on average, have far less wealth than white people.
+The median family wealth for black families is only $11,000.
+For whites: $140,000!
+But it’s hard to comprehend what that really means unless we can tell stories about actual people.

 Learn more about color-coded redlining maps at Mapping Inequality.